Four regions on high alert due to the new and strong winds this Carnival Saturday

 The storm will be severe in several regions and there will be new snowfall on the northern slopes of the Pyrenees.

 BarcelonaThe weather continues its relentless march, and after Thursday's strong winds, a front swept through Friday, bringing a gray and rainy day to much of the country, with more snow on the southern slopes of the Pyrenees.
 These are the effects of the new storm.
-OrianaStarting tonight and continuing into Saturday, a new storm with strong winds will bring a significant increase to many regions, this time with the mistral and tramontana winds.
-The strongest gusts are expected in the Ebro Valley, the Camp de Tarragona region, Castellón, the Empordà, and the Pyrenees peaks, where blizzard conditions are possible.
-The wind will be felt across much of the country, including the Barcelona area, although not nearly as intensely as Thursday's storm in that region.
+OrianaThis Saturday will bring another storm with strong winds to many regions, this time with the mistral and tramontana winds.
+The strongest gusts are expected in the Ebro Valley, the Camp de Tarragona, Castellón, the Empordà, and the Pyrenees peaks, where blizzard conditions are possible.
+The wind will be felt across much of the country, including the Barcelona area, although not nearly as intensely as Thursday's storm in this region.
 This wind will affect Carnival parades in several municipalities, while on the northern slopes of the Pyrenees, the main news will be snowfall.
-Civil Protection has activated its Ventcat plan, and Meteocat has issued strong wind warnings for many regions.
-Aemet has even activated a red alert in Castellón, where locally hurricane-force winds exceeding 140 km/h are possible.
+Civil Protection has activated its Ventcat plan and sent alerts to mobile phones in the Terres de l'Ebre and Baix Camp regions, and Meteocat has issued strong wind warnings for many areas, with red alerts in the far south and north.
+Aemet has even activated a red alert in Castellón, where hurricane-force winds of over 140 km/h are possible.

 Saturday: strong wind and snow in the Pyrenees

 The weekend will begin with another gale.
-Starting Friday night, the mistral and tramontana winds will gain strength in the far reaches of the country, and on Saturday they will affect many regions.
+Since Friday night, the mistral and tramontana winds have been gaining strength in the far reaches of the country, and on Saturday they will affect many regions.
 The strongest gusts are expected in the Terres de l'Ebre, the Camp de Tarragona, Castellón, the Costa Brava, and the Pyrenees peaks.
 In these areas, winds will exceed 100 km/h and very locally reach 120 km/h, with rough seas along the coast and very adverse conditions in the high mountains, where there will be strong winds, blizzards, snow, and freezing temperatures.
 Therefore, the strongest winds are expected in areas more accustomed to these events, unlike what happened on Thursday.
 However, the gusts will be violent and could cause damage.
 The Ebre and Castellón regions will bear the brunt of the storm.

 But the wind will blow in many other regions, especially in the Ponent, the central and southern parts of the Barcelona area, and southern Central Catalonia.
 However, the strong gusts of wind expected on Thursday are nowhere near those anticipated along the Barcelona coast and pre-coastal areas.
 Therefore, the Carnival parades planned in many municipalities may be affected by the wind, particularly in the areas most impacted by the storm.
 Temperatures will rise overall, but will drop in the Pyrenees.